What Does a Phoenix Arizona Felony or Misdemeanor Expungement Lawyer Do?

 In Arizona, it’s not expungement of a felony or misdemeanor, it’s really called “Set Aside a Conviction” and there’s a statute directly in the Arizona Statutes, ARS Arizona Revised Statute 13-907.

 For reference, here’s a page from the Arizona legislature with a lot of useful information about who qualifies in Arizona to get their conviction set aside in felony and misdemeanor cases.

 What is Set Aside a Conviction in Arizona?

-The statute allows for a person convicted of a felony or misdemeanor to set aside a conviction.
-Basically it says that anybody convicted of a criminal offense can apply to have their charge conviction set aside, with certain exceptions.
+The statute allows for a person convicted of a felony or misdemeanor in Arizona to set aside their conviction.
+Basically it says that anybody convicted of a criminal offense can apply to have their charges set aside, with certain exceptions.
 This can be done upon completing their sentence or probation term or discharge from prison.
 There can be no other remaining conditions.

 - If you are ordered to register as a sex offender or

 - If your crime involved a sexual motivation or

 - If the crime involves a person under the age of 15 where the victim is under the age of 15 you cannot apply or

 - The crime involves a motor vehicle as specific to certain other ARS statutes.